Chemotherapy for Colorectal Cancer

 - Hand-foot syndrome.
 During treatment with capecitabine or 5-FU (when given as an infusion), this can start out as redness in the hands and feet, and then progress to pain and sensitivity in the palms and soles.
 If it worsens, blistering or skin peeling can occur, sometimes leading to painful sores.
 It’s important to tell your doctor right away about any early symptoms, such as redness or sensitivity, so that steps can be taken to keep things from getting worse.

 - Neuropathy (nerve damage).
 This is a common side effect of oxaliplatin.
 Symptoms include numbness, tingling, and even pain in the hands and feet.
-It can also cause intense sensitivity to hot and cold in the throat and esophagus (the tube connecting the throat to the stomach).
-This can cause problems swallowing liquids.
+It can also cause intense sensitivity to hot and cold in your throat, esophagus (the tube connecting the throat to the stomach), and the palms of your hands.
+This can cause problems swallowing liquids or holding a cold glass.
 If you will be getting oxaliplatin, talk with your doctor about side effects beforehand, and let him or her know right away if you develop numbness and tingling or other side effects.

 - Allergic or sensitivity reactions.
 Some people can have reactions while getting the drug oxaliplatin.
 Symptoms can include skin rash, chest tightness and trouble breathing, back pain, or feeling dizzy, lightheaded, or weak.
 Be sure to tell your nurse right away if you notice any of these symptoms while you are getting chemo.